Frequently Asked Questions

 Every animal is provided with veterinary care before they leave, here's a breakdown:

-Dogs: Wellness exam, Spay/Neuter, 1-year rabies vaccination (3 months & older), Heartworm/Lyme Disease test, Distemper vaccination, Kennel cough vaccination, Topical flea/tick treatment
+Dogs: Wellness exam, behavioral evaluation, Spay/Neuter, 1-year rabies vaccination (3 months & older), Heartworm/Lyme Disease test, Distemper vaccination, Kennel cough vaccination, Topical flea/tick treatment, and microchip

-Cats: Wellness exam, Spay/neuter, 1-year rabies vaccination (3 months and older), Feline Leukemia test, Distemper vaccination, Ultranasal vaccination, Topical flea/tick treatment
+Cats: Wellness exam, Spay/neuter, 1-year rabies vaccination (3 months and older), Feline Leukemia test, Distemper vaccination, Ultranasal vaccination, Topical flea/tick and ear mite treatment and microchip

 Small animals: Wellness exam, Spay/neuter (only rabbits)